TanujKhandelwal/fampay-assignment/README.md

 python3 cron.py

 main.py is the entry point for the flask application.
-To run the cron use the following command.
+To run the main file use the following command.

 python3 main.py